Quick Start¶

 python3 hello.py --help

-You can set the execution bit of the hello.py
+You can set the execution bit of the hello.py and add a shebang at the

 first line to use it as a standalone executable.